-It doesn’t help that gluten seems to be the latest in a LONG line of foods that people have decide are ‘bad’ for you, causing the greater population to jump on the “Gluten-Free” bandwagon .
+There tends to be some confusion/debate around the role of gluten in our diet.
 You only have to walk down your local supermarket aisles to see that gluten free products have exploded onto our supermarket shelves.
-2 years ago, when my little Midge was first taken off gluten, there was only a couple of brands of bread readily available.
+Six years ago when my daughter was first taken off gluten, there was only a couple of brands of bread readily available.
 Now, you are spoilt for choice, with new products seeming to appear every day.
 Does this mean more and more people are becoming intolerant?
 Or are they simply choosing to eat gluten free as a health choice?

-I find the term gluten intolerance can be a bit ambiguous, as it is more of an umbrella term that includes many things.
+I find the the term gluten intolerance can be a bit ambiguous, as it is more of an umbrella term, that includes many things.
 So I like to break it down… and use the following terms:

 Non Coeliac Gluten Sensitivity

-Non Coeliac gluten sensitivity (NCGS) is a term used to describe a set of symptoms (like Coeliac disease) that people link to the consumption of gluten containing foods.
-They either do not test positively to Coeliac or perhaps have not been tested, but find relief for various gastrointestinal/health issues from avoiding/removing gluten from their diet.
-There is still substantial debate as to the actual prevalence of NCGS, especially as it is often self-diagnosed.
+Non Coeliac gluten sensitivity (NCGS) is a term used to describe a set of symptoms (like Coeliacs) that people link to the consumption of gluten containing foods.
+They either do not test positively to Coeliacs or perhaps have not been tested, but find relief for various gastrointestinal/health issues from avoiding/removing gluten from their diet.
+There is still substantial debate as to the actual prevalence of NCGS, especially as it is often self diagnosed.

 Gluten free grains

-Rice in all its varieties – brown, white, black, red and wild (although not really rice!)
+- Rice in all its varieties – brown, white, black, red and wild (although wild is not really rice!)

 The Great Oat Debate

-Quinoa, the ancient grain of the Andes, is considered one of the most nutritious grains due to its high levels of protein, balanced essential amino acid profile, rich nutrient content and gluten free qualities.
-To top it off, it is wonderfully versatile to cook with, does not require pre-soaking, and cooks in only 12 minutes.
-Try my quinoa salad below for a super healthy vegetarian salad, not only is it a good source of plant protein, it is packed with dietary fibre, linked to reducing the risk of cardiovascular disease, certain cancers and type 2 diabetes.
+Try my quinoa salad for a super healthy vegetarian salad suitable for coeilacs, not only is it a good source of plant protein, it is packed with dietary fibre, linked to reducing the risk of cardiovascular disease, certain cancers and type 2 diabetes.
 It is also high in manganese, and a good source of phosphorous, magnesium and folate.